 My son was only 5 at the time.
 In kindergarten.
 I remember having that ‘ideal’ picture in my mind of what the perfect long distance situation would be like.
 He’d look forward to talking to me and doing internet visitation.
 He’d understand, beyond what kids sometimes understand, that I loved him as much as his then, custodial, dad.
 We’d share with each other via the means we had on a regular basis.
 I’d know as much about him as his dad knew.
 He’d know as much about me as he knew about his dad.
 He would grow up complete, smart, emotionally stable and secure and he’d be ok.
 I’d be a good mom, even if I wasn’t right there physically.

 But I worried too.
 I worried that I was wrong.
 That he wouldn’t “get” how to have a long distance relationship.
 That he’d feel like I abandoned him.
 That maybe I was fooling myself and that none of what I did would be enough.
 That our relationship would be damaged.
 That HE would be damaged, despite every attempt on my part.
-And, of course, I worried about the other things that every non custodial parent worries about… that he would love his custodial parent more than me or that we would grow apart.
+That the effects of being at a distance would be negative.

 My son is 19 now.
 Officially an adult.
 He left my home at 17, after graduation, to stay with his dad and then was off to college.
+I can’t measure the effects of having a long distance parent on my son.
+But I can say that he is healthy, well and successful.
 He’s successfully killing life right now.
 He wants an MBA and he’s balancing school, working over his breaks, good health and extracurriculars with the ease that any adult might have.
 By which I mean that we manage it, even when it’s too much.

 He’s been doing lots of exploring who he is and how he came to be the person he is.
 We have had MANY conversations about his childhood and my parenting and yes, the long distance parenting arrangement.
 He has, at no point expressed that having a parent long distance is the source of any of his pain or questions.
 His childhood ‘stuff’ comes from situations completely unrelated to having a parent long distance.
 His gripes about my parenting are legit gripes about my parenting, not long distance parenting.
 He has expressed that he wishes we had lived closer together – but then the conversation moves on.
 It was an aside.

-He demonstrates that he has a great relationship with both of us, despite long distance parenting.
+He demonstrates that he has a great relationship with both of his parents, even though one of his parents was always at a distance.
 My son had a rocky few years in his teens where I was pretty sure he might hate me forever.
 But that passed and we have a solid relationship now.
 My son also still has a strong relationship with his father.
 He, his father and I work well together now, as a team, to get his needs met.
 I am quite sure that his relationship with me, his father and his step mother will shift and change over time, as he forms his own opinions about how his life took shape.

 His father and I are both long distance parents now.
 While my son is an ‘adult’, he still depends upon us quite a bit.
 As it turns out, there is no end to long distance parenting – just change.

-In my experience, no. Of course, if the custodial parent badmouths or practices other parental alienation, there will be adverse affects.
-And of course, if your intentions are not good, your kid will figure that out quickly enough.
+In my experience, no. There are many possible components that can damage a child’s relationship with a parent like PAS, for example.
 But JUST being at a physical distance with your child shouldn’t cause them to think less of you or damage your relationship – AS LONG AS you continue to take an active role in their life and are open and honest with them.

 Disclaimer : I am not a therapist, psychologist or psychiatrist.
 I can only speak from my own experience and my own situation between me, my son and his dad.
-I can’t speak to your situation.
-The purposes of this is simply to give you some person to person reassurance, not to offer proof that stands up in court or any such thing.
+The purposes of this is simply to give you some person to person reassurance.